Tech Workers Are Being Victimized by Ageism — Learn Why, and What Tech Workers Can Do about it

-Well, two trends emerged in 2010 in the technology sector: Tech has been slow to add jobs for certain skills, and salaries are stagnant for seasoned professionals.
+Two trends emerged in technology started emerging in 2010: Tech has been slow to add jobs for certain skills while demand has dramatically increased in others, and salaries are stagnant for seasoned professionals.

 As for the first trend – slow tech hiring – Catherine Rampell reported in The New York Times that certain types of tech skills are required less and less.

-“Job growth in fields like computer systems design and Internet publishing has been slow in the last year,” she reported in Sept.
-2010.
-“Employment in areas like data processing and software publishing has actually fallen.
+“Employment in areas like data processing and software publishing has actually fallen,” she reported in September 2010.
 Additionally, computer scientists, systems analysts and computer programmers all had unemployment rates of around 6 percent in the second quarter of this year.”

-On the other hand, she reports high-tech companies of all sizes can’t find skilled engineers.
+On the other hand, Ms. Rampel reports high-tech companies of all sizes can’t find skilled engineers.
 She cited an Internet real estate brokerage, Redfin, as an example.

 Many companies are hiring abroad, including those firms laying off workers in recent years, according to Ms. Rampell.
 That means, of course, they’re offshoring – they’re after cheaper labor and sales.
 By hiring overseas, they have lower research costs and ready-markets for products in those emerging nations.